CelisTittse/OCR_dutch_books/README.md

 ### Potential Factors
 1. Overreliance on global variables.
 2. Extensive utilization of I/O files.
-3. Redundant utilization of regex.
+3. Redundant use of regex.
-4. Incorporation of Bert.
+4. Incorporation of Bert (an AI Sentence Context Language Model).
 5. Manual computation of Levenshtein distance, entailing comparisons of every word against an expansive dictionary.
 6. Generation and inclusion of duplicated words.